neurosim/NeuroSim/README.md

 :star2: [2024.11.18] DCIM version with the latest hardware evaluation is available.
 Check branch 2DInferenceDCIMV1.0 for more details.

 :star2: [2024.11.18] Digital systolic array version with the latest hardware evaluation is available.
 Check branch 2DInferenceDigitalSystolicArrayV1.0 for more details.

-:star2: [2024.10.25] Training version with the latest hardware evaluation is available.
-Check branch 2DTrainingV2.2 for more details.

-:star2: [2024.10.16] H3D version with the latest hardware evaluation is available.
-Check branch 3DInferenceV1.1/H3D for more details.

-:star2: [2024.10.10] M3D version with the latest hardware evaluation is available.
-Check branch 3DInferenceV1.1/M3D for more details.

 ## References related to this tool
 1. J. Lee, A. Lu, W. Li, S. Yu, ※NeuroSim V1.
 4: Extending Technology Support for Digital Compute-in-Memory Toward 1nm Node, *§ IEEE Transactions on Circuits and Systems I: Regular Papers*, 2024.